YannickLefaivre/react-modal-component/README.md

 Then, reinstall all your packages with the command `npm install` and install react 17 with the command `npm install react@17.0.2 react-dom@17.0.2`

 > After downgrading your project, you may encounter problems with other packages, such as @testing-library/react.
-You can check for yourself which version of testing-library/react supports react 17 or simply install @testing-library/react@11.1.0 after uninstalling its currently installed version.
+To repairs this you can install @testing-library/react@11.1.0, which supports the lastest version of react 17, after uninstalling its currently installed version.

 ### 1.2 To start using the package